microsoft/Azure-Edge-Solutions-Lab/README.md

 Welcome to the Azure Edge Solutions Lab GitHub Page.

-This repo includes the following Labs:
+This repo includes the following labs:

 Lab | Description of Lab
 --- | ---